abhinemani/academy-landing/README.md

 ## My Ask
 A bit of patience.
 A bit of creativity.
-And a bit of insight: https://govgeek.io/scoping (Short, but very heplful survey)
+And a bit of insight: https://govgeek.io/scoping (Short, but very heplful survey).

+@abhinemani